metabase/metabase/docs/questions/sharing/visualizations/sankey.md

 ### Alignment

-You can select left, right, or justified alignment for the sankey chart.
+You can select left, right, or justified alignment for the Sankey chart.
 Alignment determines how the chart should display the end nodes (a.k.a. leaf nodes or terminal nodes).

 The chart in the section above is left-aligned.
 The end nodes, `Exit` and `Purchase`, are aligned to the left.